DAK’s OctoGrip Wireless Charging Powerbank

 DAK’s OctoGrip Wireless Charging Powerbank with Suction

-Wireless charging has been available for a few years on Samsung Galaxy smartphones, but it wasn’t until Apply made it a standard feature with the iPhone 8 that wireless charging and wireless chargers became a significant cultural force.
+Wireless charging has been available for quite a few years on Samsung Galaxy smartphones, but it wasn’t until Apple made it a standard feature on the iPhone 8 that wireless charging and wireless chargers became a significant cultural force on the accessories scene.

 How does Wireless Charging Work?